Language, lack of money and fear are matters of life and death with Milton approaching Florida

 Florida is home to at least 4.8 million immigrants, according to the Pew Research Center.
 Orlando and Tampa are the metropolitan areas with the highest number of immigrants after Miami, the majority from Latin American countries such as Mexico and Venezuela.

-In Central Florida, most migrants work in hospitality, construction and picking strawberries, berries, tomatoes and oranges.
-Many new arrivals don’t have access to TV, computers or internet access and do not know where to find information about Milton, a powerful storm that pushed state and local authorities to order evacuation in the areas where most of these immigrants live.
+In Central Florida, most migrants work in hospitality, construction and agriculture, picking strawberries, other berries, tomatoes and oranges.
+Many new arrivals don’t have access to TV or internet access and don't know the best way to find information about Milton, a powerful storm that pushed state and local authorities to order evacuations in the areas where most of these immigrants live.

-“There is resistance to going to a shelter,” Juan Sabines Guerrero, Consul General of México in Orlando.
+“There is resistance to going to a shelter,” Juan Sabines Guerrero, Mexican consul general in Orlando.

 “There is no time to think about it," he urged compatriots in Florida.
 "They have to do it.”